gzhs-achao/learngit/readme.txt

+Git is verson control system
+and the
-Git is good verson control system and the most imoportant is free for every programmer
+most imoportant is free for every programmer